Research types of property to buy

 You can find out about the owners corporation by reviewing:

-• the owners corporation certificate attached to the vendor’s statement (Section 32).
+• the owners corporation certificate attached to the Section 32 statement.
 This has details of current fees, insurance cover and maintenance works carried out.
 It also details any proposed works, fee increases and any potential or existing legal claims affecting the property

-• the owners corporation manager’s details on the Business Licensing Authority’s public register of owners corporation managers
+• the owners corporation manager's details on our Public register of owners corporation managers

 • any contracts, agreements, leases or licenses affecting the common property